johsteffens/About-Me/README.md

 **A: A specific solution one inevitably arrives at when one put his/her mind to solving a particular problem.
 Regardless how difficult that solution might be to find.**

 **Q:** Does this not apply to all possible solutions? <br>
-**A: No. Many solutions contain some level of design which leaves room for developing alternatives.
+**A: No. Many solutions contain some level of design, which leaves room for developing alternatives.
 A good patent should only claim the one original design.
 It should not be so broad that it potentially covers all possible future alternatives, which haven't been invented yet.**

 **Q:** I can see that your tight definition might render some of today's patents invalid.
 What would be your better approach? <br>
 **A: I have none (yet).
 At best I have a preliminary remedy but it might not work for everyone.**